-During 2023, the Compensation Committee held eight meetings to discuss, review, and/or deliberate about our compensation program and the appropriate levels of compensation for the executive officers.
+During 2024, the Compensation Committee held seven meetings to discuss, review, and/or deliberate about our compensation program and the appropriate levels of compensation for the executive officers.
 As discussed in this CD&A and elsewhere in this proxy statement, the Compensation Committee, consistent with its charter and the objectives of our compensation program, reviewed and considered relevant information available to it in making its compensation decisions.

 Base Salaries.
-On February 24, 2023, the Compensation Committee met to consider adjustments to the base salaries for each of our Named Executive Officers, effective April 1, 2023.
-The resulting salary increases were 9% for Mr. Liu, 10% for Mr. Lee, and 4% for Messrs.
-Chen and Bingham.
-Mr. Cheng's salary was not adjusted.
+On February 22, 2024, the Compensation Committee met to consider adjustments to the base salaries for each of our Named Executive Officers, effective April 1, 2024.
+The resulting salary increases were 3% for Messrs.
+Liu, Chen and Bingham.
+Mr. Sun's salary was not adjusted due to having recently joined Cathay Bank in the fall of 2023.
+Mr. Cheng's salary was decreased by approximately 14%, reflecting a decrease in his responsibilities and time commitment in light of Mr. Liu's continued experience and successful performance as the CEO.
 The annual base salaries for the Named Executive Officers before adjustment and after adjustment are as follows:

 Name Annual Base Salary Before Adjustment (\$) Annual Base Salary After Adjustment (\$)

-Chang M. Liu 843,000 920,000
+Chang M. Liu 920,000 951,000

-Heng W. Chen 534,000 553,000
+Heng W. Chen 553,000 571,000

-Dunson K. Cheng 700,000 700,000
+Dunson K. Cheng 700,000 600,000

-Kim R. Bingham 400,000 414,000
+Kim R. Bingham 414,000 426,000

-Mark H. Lee 368,000 405,000
+Albert Sun 375,000 375,000